Parallel self-testing of EPR pairs under computational assumptions: Preliminaries

 \subsection{Notation}

 $\mathbb{N}$ is the set of positive integers.
 For $k\in \mathbb{N}$, we write $[k]\coloneqq \{1,2,\ldots,k\}$.
-Before \cref{sec:dimension}, we reserve the letter $N$ for the number of EPR pairs we self-test and so $2N$ is the number of qubits we self-test.
+Except in \cref{sec:dimension}, we reserve the letter $N$ for the number of EPR pairs we self-test and so $2N$ is the number of qubits we self-test.
 In \cref{sec:dimension}, we reserve $N$ for the number of qubits we dimension-test.
 We do not use special fonts for vectors.
 Unless otherwise indicated, the (lowercase) letters $a,c$ are reserved for single bits, i.e., $a,c \in \{0,1\}$; $u,v$ for bitstrings in $\{0,1\}^{2N}$; $\epsilon,\delta$ for real numbers in $(0,1)$; and $n$ for a positive integer.
 When we use these reserved symbols as indices of a sum without specifying the range, the range should be taken as the entire domain of these symbols.
 For example, $\sum_a$ always means $\sum_{a\in \{0,1\}}$.
 For a set $X$ and a condition $C$ on elements of that set, we use the notation $\sum_{x \in X \mid C}$ to mean a sum over all $x \in X$ that satisfy condition $C$.
 The set $X$ can be implicit, so, for example, $\sum_{v | v_1=a}$ means a sum over all $v\in \{0,1\}^{2N}$ with $v_1=a$.
 For a finite set $X$, we use the notation $x\leftarrow_U X$ to mean that $x$ is sampled from $X$ uniformly at random.
+For a probability distribution $\mu$ on $X$, we use the notation $x\leftarrow_\mu X$ to mean that $x$ is sampled from $X$ according to $\mu$.